jonluca/Perfect-Prime/README.md

 ## Language

 Note: I used Google Translate for all the translations.
-If there is anything wrong with them, please file an issue here and I'll fix it ASAP!
+If there is anything wrong with them, please file an issue here.

 ## Libraries & Credits